mmazur658/Simple-ABC-Library/README.md

 * * * * Main features * * * *

-New account form – The form is checked before sign in: No field can be empty, the email address must be unique, the password must follow gieven rules.
+New account form – The form is checked before sign in: No field can be empty, the email address must be unique, the password must follow given rules.
 After creating an account user can generate and print confirmation

 Borrowing books: First step - select a user.
 You can use search form to find a specific user.
 Second step - select books that user wants to borrow.
 Next step - Confirm operation.
 Before borrowing user are checked if he has books he should return or he has reached the limit